 The summit will not only accommodate today’s time- and cash-strapped journalists, participants will play a hand in designing the labs and seminars at the University of Chicago.

 The 10 participating journalists will stay at the Hyatt Place, 5225 S. Harper Ave., Chicago.
-The University will cover all lodging as well as food and drink during the summit.
+The University will cover all lodging as well as meals during the summit.
 In addition, summit participants will receive a $500 travel stipend to cover airfare and ground transportation to and from the airport.

 To qualify, journalists must regularly write about science and technology, and submit the following form.
 Selected journalists will be notified by September 1.
 The deadline to apply is Aug.
 15.